 - Your property information should then appear.
-At the top right of the screen click on the green button that says “Pay Property Taxes”.
-While you are not paying your tax, this is how to see all of your tax information.
+At the top right of the screen click on the green button that says, “Pay Property Taxes”.
+While you may not be actually paying your tax, this is how to see all of your tax information.

 - For previous year tax paid information, click on the “Payment History” button.
 This will open a screen that will show total paid by year.
 If you click the specific year, the breakdown of payments will appear.

 Town and County Tax Bills are mailed out at the end of December.
 Mail or deliver your payment to Virginia Ignatowski, Tax Receiver, 3333 Chili Ave., Rochester, New York 14624.
 Taxes must by paid on or before February 10th to avoid an interest charge.
 We do examine postmarks if there is a question regarding the timeliness of a payment.
 Payments are also accepted at the tax counter from 9:00 AM – 5:00 PM Monday through Friday.
 In addition, a night deposit box is available outside of the front doors for your use if you are unable to visit during our open hours, or you may pay on-line.
 Look for the on-line payment portal on the home page of the website.

 If you are unable to pay the full amount due by February 10th, installment and partial payments can be made.
 The following is the interest schedule that should be applied to the amount that is paid: